stikdragon/InvMon/README.md

 Runs against Java8, which has been a bit of a nuisance at times.
 This is required because there doesn't seem to be a 9+ JVM that works on a Pi Zero's ARM chip.
 Since i no longer run it on a Pi i might relax this requirement eventually.

+It's got a bit out of hand and if i'd know how much work i'd end up putting into this i probably would have perservered with home assistant instead.
+It has been quite good fun tho.

 ## Stuff to do
 - I want to integrate it with a BMS, but first i need to build a BMS.
 The data model is already set up to support individual cell voltages, but by default the fields are all turned off.
 - Run as a windows service (in progress)